ngiann/GaussianVariationalInference.jl/README.md

 1/S 𝜮ₛ log p(x,μ + √Σ zₛ) dθ + ℋ[q], where √Σ is a matrix root of Σ, i.e. √Σ*√Σ' = Σ, and zₛ∼𝜨(0,I).

 Contrary to other flavours of this method, that repeatedly draw new samples zₛ at each iteration of the optimiser, here a large number of samples zₛ is drawn at the start and kept fixed throughout the execution of the algorithm (see [paper](https://arxiv.org/pdf/1906.04507.pdf), Algorithm 1).
 This avoids the difficulty of working with a noisy gradient and allows the use of optimisers like [LBFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS).
 However, this comes at the expense of risking overfitting to the samples zₛ that happened to be drawn.
 A mechanism for monitoring potential overfitting is described in the [paper](https://arxiv.org/pdf/1906.04507.pdf), section 2.3.
 Because of fixing the sample zₛ, the algorithm doesn't not scale well to high number of parameters and is thus recommended for problems with relatively few parameters, e.g. 2-20 parameters.
 Future work may address this limitation.
 A method that partially addresses this limitation has been presented [here](https://doi.org/10.1109/IJCNN.2019.8852348) (click here for arxiv [copy](https://arxiv.org/abs/1901.04791)).

-## How to use the package
+## ▶ How to use the package

 The package is fairly easy to use.
-The only function of interest to the user is `VI`.
+Currently, the only function of interest to the user is `VI`.
 At the very minimum, the user needs to provide a function that codes the joint log-likelihood function.

 Consider approximating a target density given by a three-component mixture model: